Authors: Kitty van den Hoek and Hans Alderliesten

 D) Support in making choices

-The large number of very diverse informal caregivers, requires different types of support.
+The large number of very diverse informal caregivers, calls for different types of support.
 The recommendations for possible action do not apply to all informal caregivers or not in the same way.
 Care networks are different in character and dynamics.
 This is relevant for the choice of policy and interventions.
 The way network members interact with each other, how they react to changes in client’s needs, and the possibility of formal care differs per network.
 Instead of advocating a target specific policy, we recommend a network sensitive policy.
 We have identified four types of care networks.

 In a critical care situation, one motivated loved one provides all the care, even during highly demanding situations and periods.
 This type of informal caregivers is only susceptible to support under extreme circumstances.
 This can be due to different reasons: the informal caregiver is ill-informed about available support, has insufficient financial means to call upon support, has a particular sense of duty or self-image or strives to live up to the role he or she has been given.
-In a critical care network, the provided care is of a high standard, but sooner or later the informal caregiver will break down.
-Then, professionals will take over and as they go, leave very little to do for the informal caregiver, which may be difficult as he or she has always been the primary caregiver.
+In a critical care network, the care provided is of a high standard, but sooner or later the informal caregiver will break down.
+Then, professionals will take over and leave very little to do for the informal caregiver, which may be difficult as he or she has always been the primary caregiver.

 In a distant care network, there is a certain distance between family and friends and the care recipient.
 The designated caregivers are reluctant to provide care.
-This may be due to various circumstances: the physical distance between the homes of the designated caregivers and the care recipient, urgent responsibilities, like work, a precarious relationship between the parties, or the family members or friends do not feel capable of providing the necessary care or feel pushed into a certain role.
+This may be due to various circumstances: the physical distance between the homes of the designated caregivers and the care recipient, urgent responsibilities, such as work, a precarious relationship between parties, or the family members or friends do not feel capable of providing the necessary care or feel forced into a certain role.
 The role of informal caregiver is insufficiently adopted and the major part of the care is executed by professionals.
 In distant care networks, there is a risk that the care recipient is not receiving the right care because appropriate care and support are insufficiently available.